GuillaumeStaermanML/MoM-Wasserstein/README.md

 # MoM-Wasserstein
-Source code of the Paper: "When OT meets MoM: a robust estimation of the Wasserstein distance".
+Source code of the AISTATS 2021  Paper: "When OT meets MoM: a robust estimation of the Wasserstein distance".

 This code is composed of two part: